anoma/taiga/book/src/spec_zk_garage.md

     - a public parameter to `vp`, i.e. immutable data, so that user can customize a global `vp` for example.
 - vp public output: `vp_memo`
     - a public "output" of vp can encode arbitrary data.
     - e.g. encode `rk` to support Sapling/Orchard-type auth.
-But if we make this choice, then a signature verfication needs to be done on every `rk`.
+But if we make this choice, then a signature verification needs to be done on every `rk`.
 - spent note nullifiers, `nf_1, …, nf_m`
 - created note commitments, `cm_1, …, cm_n`
 - for receiving vp: `ce_1, …, ce_n`